kemapak/blog/code-review/topics/comments.md

 }
 ```

 Should be written as below.
-The whole number check is extracted into its own method.
+The employee eligibility for full benefits check is extracted into its own method.

 _Good names and methods instead of comments._